 Be a Part of the Residential Program Team:

-- Perform basic and mandatory office administration tasks
+- Perform regular office administration and shelter operations tasks

 Job Requirements & Competencies:

 - Relevant education and 2-year related experience in programs for child and youth